codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-api.md

 Notice that you must prefix the name of the pipeline with your username and repository so that it becomes visible in the GUI under the correct project.

+## Example: Referencing shared configuration contexts
+Use shared configuration contexts in your pipelines by referencing it in the pipeline's YAML.
+This method is an alternative to importing the shared configuration contexts with the variables to use from the UI.
+Add the `spec.contexts` field followed by the name or names of the shared configuration context or contexts to use.

+>**IMPORTANT**:
+Referencing shared configuration contexts with `spec.contexts`works ONLY with the API.
+The UI-based YAML options (**inline YAML**, **Use YAML from Repository/URL** do not support this.

+If you have a shared configuration named `test-hello` that includes the variable `test=hello`, you can add `spec.contexts.test-hello` to the pipeline YAML, and then reference this variable in the pipeline as you would any other variable.

+{% highlight shell %}
+{% raw %}
+version: "1.0"
+kind: pipeline
+metadata:
+  name: default/test-shared-config-from-pipe-spec
+spec:
+  contexts:
+    - test-hello
+  steps:
+    test:
+      image: alpine
+      commands:
+        - echo ${{test}} # should output "hello"
+{% endraw %}
+{% endhighlight %}

 ## Full pipeline specification

 If you don't want to create a pipeline from an existing one, you can also create your own YAML from scratch.